redhat-cop/cloud.vmware_ops/roles/cluster_settings/README.md

   - The name of the datacenter in vSphere vCenter which contains the cluster to configure.

 - **cluster_settings_port**:
-  - str or int, The port to use to authenticate to the vSphere vCenter which contains the cluster to configure.
+  - str or int, The port used to authenticate to the vSphere vCenter that contains the cluster to configure.

 ### Cluster settings